 With so much skin care (from both Olay and other brands) containing “safe” levels of formaldehyde releasing preservatives, just how much exposure are we collectively receiving?

 I was far from impressed with this offering from Olay.
-I used over 3/4 of the jar so I definitely gave this product a chance to impress me.
+I used over 3/4 of the jar so I definitely gave this cream a chance to impress me.
 Unfortunately, I really disliked it.
 The only positive is that it offered some level of moisturisation but any basic moisturiser will do this at a fraction of the cost, less the tacky discomfort.

 I hate to sound so negative, but there is nothing about it I actually enjoyed.
 The packaging is clumsy and unhygienic, the product leaves an awful sticky residue, the ingredients are questionable and the results… well there are no results to report.
 Furthermore, I don’t like that Olay have focused more on line fillers and temporary plumping agents (to give the impression of fine line and wrinkle reduction) instead of incorporating actual anti-ageing actives at effective concentrations.

 According to the dictionary, to regenerate is to restore to a favorable state or physical condition.
 When it comes to skin, restoration implies improvements in tone, firmness and overall health.
 As such, it is a fair expectation that a Regenerist product should regenerate not mask.
 Carefully chosen words in the product claim and a skincare line with a name implying skin regeneration are simply misleading.
-This was a very disappointing product which is nothing more than an overrated moisturiser.

 |Easily available||Expensive for a pharmacy brand|